 The reference system can add test cases to this set.

+All tests listed below must be passed only if the attributing system offers that functionality and the requesting system intends to request it.

 C.5.1 Connection tests

 The connection via MQ-series including the heartbeat should be tested before starting tests of the functionality.